-Where applicable, OLS accepts credit hours earned at Ivy Tech, Vincennes University or other similarly accredited colleges and universities to satisfy up to 64.0 credit hours of general education core and selective B.S. degree requirements.
+Where applicable, OL accepts credit hours earned at Ivy Tech, Vincennes University or other similarly accredited colleges and universities to satisfy up to 64.0 credit hours of general education core and selective B.S. degree requirements.
+To be considered for use towards OL B.S. course requirements, all transfer credit requires a minimum grade of C or higher.

-For more information or to make an advising appointment, call (317) 278-1313 or email tlcgroup@iupui.edu.
+For more information or to make an advising appointment, call (317)278-646 or email TLCgrooup@iupui.edu.